 Involves invasive procedure with attendant risks and complications and needs appropriate expertise.

 The timing of tracheostomy is well discussed in a recent meta-analysis.
 Sure, its PLOS, and sometimes people only value the advice they have to pay for, but I think it is of a high quality.
 The model answer makes reference to TracMan, a trial which had not yet been published at the time of the exam, and so could not have been expected as a part of an answer to this question.
-If this question were repeated in future papers, modern data expected of the candidates would probably come from the 2015 meta-analysis article by Andriolo et al and Szakmany et al, which arrived at essentially the same conclusions (in three words, early vs late tracheostomy makes no difference to any parameters of interest when you homogenise the ICU population),
+If this question were repeated in future papers (eg. Question 13 from the second paper of 2017) modern data expected of the candidates would probably come from the 2015 meta-analysis article by Andriolo et al and Szakmany et al, which arrived at essentially the same conclusions (in three words, early vs late tracheostomy makes no difference to any parameters of interest when you homogenise the ICU population).